ds4es/cms/README.md

 git submodule update --init --recursive
 ```

-Build and install submodules that needs to b
+Build and install submodules that needs to be
 ```
 # protobuf
 cd ./lib/protobuf && ./autogen.sh